MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 to approve their request.
 Ignore the following in the SCCD on a desktop PC in developer mode:

--   Catalog entry.
+-   Catalog entry in the SCCD.
 This is set to FFFF.
     ```
     <Catalog>FFFF</Catalog>
     ```
 -   Certificate Signature Hash in the authorized entity entry in the SCCD.
-While it will neither enforced nor validated, please put a 64-char sequence.
+While it is neither enforced nor validated, please put a 64-char sequence.
     ```
     <AuthorizedEntity AppPackageFamilyName="MicrosoftHSATest.Microsoft.SDKSamples.Hsa.CPP_q536wpkpf5cy2" CertificateSignatureHash="ca9fc964db7e0c2938778f4559946833e7a8cfde0f3eaa07650766d4764e86c4"></AuthorizedEntity>